-Virtually all states provide, either by statute or by judicial decision, protections to journalists so that they are not forced to reveal the identity of confidential sources.
+Virtually all states provide protections, either by statute or by judicial decision, so that journalists are not routinely forced to reveal the identity of confidential sources.
 In federal courts, however, there is no uniform set of standards to govern when information about confidential sources can be sought from reporters.
 Broadcast journalists' ability to bring important matters to the American public has been put in jeopardy as numerous reporters have been questioned about their confidential sources or had their records subpoenaed in cases before federal courts.

 Congress should not pass legislation that hurts free, local broadcasting by modifying the tax laws to make advertising more expensive for businesses.
 Advertising is currently treated as an ordinary and necessary business expense - just like salaries, rent and utilities - under the U.S. tax code.
 This means a business can fully deduct the expense in the year it was incurred.
 Some in Congress have suggested changing the tax treatment of advertising for specific types of products, such as pharmaceuticals.
 This change would have a devastating impact on listeners and viewers of local radio and television stations that rely on advertising revenue to survive, raises significant First Amendment concerns and ignores the important consumer benefits that advertising provides.Learn More

 The internet has transformed the media marketplace, yet TV and radio broadcasters are still subject to outdated rules restricting the number and type of outlets they may own.
 Policymakers should support the continued modernization of these rules to account for the rise, and increasing influence, of digital media.Learn More